Each time you walk into a new office, you will scan the environment, collect data, formulate impressions, and build a narrative.

 Another way a culture can be created is through dominant figures or opinion leaders.

 Members of the group pay close attention to what the leaders do and how they react to certain situations and then try to articulate those observations into a guiding framework.
-Through experimentation, they would figure out what works and what doesn’t, adding their solutions to the mix.
+Through experimentation, they would figure out what works and doesn’t, adding their solutions to the mix.

 4.1.2 Internal and External Pressure